MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 - [Change log](/dynamics365/business-central/across-log-changes)

 ## Please do not do this

 Finally, make sure that you do not repeat these performance mistakes that we have seen cause massive performance issues for customers:

-- Do not adjust cost item entries with a high frequency
+- Do not adjust cost item entries with a high frequency.
-- Do not setup change log on everything https://docs.microsoft.com/en-us/dynamics365/business-central/across-log-changes
+- Do not set up a change log on everything.
+For more information, see [Auditing Changes in Business Central](/dynamics365/business-central/across-log-changes).
-- Do not run job queues too frequently
+- Do not run job queues too frequently.
-- Do not adjust item costs automatically if you have a lot of item entries (run in the background instead)
+- Do not adjust item costs automatically if you have a lot of item entries (run in the background instead).
-- Do not postpone setting up global dimensions, as this can be a heavy operation when you have a lot of data: Setup correct global dimensions to avoid changing them later on
+- Do not postpone setting up global dimensions, as this can be a heavy operation when you have a lot of data: set up correct global dimensions to avoid changing them later on.
-- Do not run the copy company operation during business hours
+- Do not run the **Copy company** operation during business hours.

 ## See Also